opensearch-project/project-website/_posts/2025-10-17-Q-CLI-Integration:-Log-Pattern-and-Data-Distribution-Analysis.md

    ```

 2. **Add tool integration code**:
-   - Implement Log Pattern Analysis tool integration in the MCP server
+   - Implement Log Pattern Analysis tool integration in the MCP server.
-   - Implement Data Distribution tool integration in the MCP server
+   - Implement Data Distribution tool integration in the MCP server.
-   - Register both tools with the MCP server's tool registry
+   - Register both tools with the MCP server's tool registry.
-   - For a complete implementation example, see the demo at [opensearch-mcp-server-py/integrate-skill-tool](https://github.com/PauiC/opensearch-mcp-server-py/tree/integrate-skill-tool)
+   - For a complete implementation example, see the demo at [opensearch-mcp-server-py/integrate-skill-tool](https://github.com/PauiC/opensearch-mcp-server-py/tree/integrate-skill-tool).

 3. **Start the MCP server**: